MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 As explained before, the battery you use **must** include a DW01 protection device. **DO NOT USE BARE CELLS**.
 Also note that the battery you order might be defective itself, so it is **up to you** to make sure it's safe.
 If your battery ever feels warm, or you measure voltages less than 2.45 V or greater than 4.2 V, the battery is defective and *should **not** be used*.

 Testing was done exclusively with this battery: https://retrogamerepairshop.com/collections/gbp-power/products/102045-900mah-lipo-battery-cell?variant=40148887437484

+I cannot claim that this specific battery is guaranteed to be safe and undamaged upon arrival, as I am not the vendor, so I don't know where it is sourced from.
+It's just the one I used.
+I would recommend *against* buying really cheap batteries from places like AliExpress.
+See the article about battery safety I linked above, especially the section titled "What Every Battery User Should Know": https://batteryuniversity.com/article/lithium-ion-safety-concerns

 ## Potential Issues